There are many ways to support Wells College. These options will help you achieve different goals.

 Avoid capital gains liability and take an income tax deduction.

-Use appreciated property instead of cash to make your gift.
+Use gifts of stock or appreciated securities instead of cash to make your gift.

 Buy low and give high — while avoiding capital gains tax.

 Leave more of your estate to your heirs.

 Name Wells College as beneficiary of your retirement plan, and leave less-taxed assets to family.

 Eliminate income tax on retirement plan assets, and free up other property to pass to your heirs.

 Continue to receive benefits back from the assets you give to Wells College — and thus multiply your gift.